Deuteronomy 25

 The LORD requires Israel's judges to render true verdicts and measured punishment, because justice becomes unrighteous when it either excuses guilt or degrades the guilty beyond the offense.

-3 He may sentence him to no more than forty stripes.
-He shall not give more, lest if he should give more and beat him more than that many stripes, then your brother will be degraded in your sight.
+3 He may receive no more than forty lashes, lest your brother be beaten any more than that and be degraded in your sight.

 Deuteronomy 25:4